pydantic/pydantic-settings/docs/index.md

 * `cli_enforce_required=True`
 * `cli_implicit_flags=True`

+!!! note
+    The alias generator for kebab case does not propagate to subcommands or submodels and will have to be manually set in these cases.

 ### Customizing the CLI Experience

 The below flags can be used to customise the CLI experience to your needs.